 If you’re looking to avoid estate tax or reduce your estate tax liability, you may need to reduce the value of your estate.
 Possible options are giving away assets before you die or moving assets you own into an irrevocable trust.
 You can also transfer your estate tax-free to a surviving spouse, but then your spouse may owe estate tax when they die.
 In some states, heirs also pay an inheritance tax.

 An individual estate may have a lower exemption than the federal amount, though, because an estate’s actual exemption is calculated as the federal exemption minus any money and assets the owner gifted to others during their life.
-If you gift $700,000 to your children during your life (and report it on your taxes) then the IRS will calculate your estate’s exemption as only $11 million when you pass away, if you pass away in 2021.
+If you gift $1 million to your children during your life (and report it on your taxes) then the IRS will calculate your estate’s exemption as only $11.92 million when you pass away, if you pass away in 2023.

 Additionally, estate tax only applies to a taxable estate.
 The taxable estate is calculated as the value of the gross estate — the total, fair market value of all its assets — minus certain deductions, like the value of mortgages, debts, and any assets that go to a surviving spouse or qualified charity.
-(Family-owned farms also qualify for a deduction of up to $1.18 million in 2020 or $1.19 million in 2021.)
+(Family-owned farms also qualify for a deduction of up to $1.19 million in 2021.)

 The estate tax exemption nearly doubled in 2018 because of the Tax Cuts and Jobs Act, but the exemption could revert back to its previous level in 2025.